 These coffees are currently on sale at Handy Market.
 Get to know the source of these coffees better and read tasting notes.

-Cupping Notes: Balanced and sugary with tart citric acidity, rich cocoa, toffee, and lemon flavors.
+Cupping Notes: Sweet and savory with tart acidity, praline, cocoa and citrus fruit flavors.

 UGANDA Gorilla Summit

 Gorilla Summit Coffee is a project founded with the express mission to allow farmers to earn better income on their coffee.
 By offering training in order to improve farming and harvesting techniques, as well as building a cherry receiving station and installing modern processing equipment, Gorilla Summit Coffee has helped farmers produce higher-quality coffee and has brought this region to the forefront of specialty coffee in the country.